Hasmonean Judea: Simon Thassi (143–135 BCE)

 In 143 BCE, Tryphon lured Jonathan to Acre under pretense of ceding control on the city; however, Jonathan's bodyguard was massacred and he was taken captive.
-Simon immediately assumed leadership; He completed Jerusalem's fortifications, dispatched a Jewish garrison to Jaffa, expelled its Gentile inhabitants, and resettled Jews there.
+His brother Simon Thassi immediately assumed leadership; He completed Jerusalem's fortifications, dispatched a Jewish garrison to Jaffa, expelled its Gentile inhabitants, and resettled Jews there.
 Tryphon advanced against Judea, claiming Jonathan was held only as a hostage for a state debt.
 Simon paid the demanded ransom and even sent Jonathan's sons as hostages, but Tryphon continued his campaign without freeing him.
 Simon then forced Tryphon's army onto indirect routes, and heavy snowfall ultimately blocked its advance toward Jerusalem and its effort to relieve the Akra garrison.
-He eventually withdrew to Gilead and executed Jonathan at Baskama.
-Simon later recovered his brother's body and buried it in a new family mausoleum at Modi'in honoring his brothers and parents.
+He eventually withdrew to Gilead in northern Transjordan and executed Jonathan at Baskama.
+Simon later recovered his brother's body and buried it in a new family mausoleum at Modi'in honoring his parents and brothers.

 Simon renewed relations with Demetrius II, receiving gifts, the right to mint coinage, and full tax exemption for Judea.
-This was regarded by the Jews as the beginning of Judea's independence, and from 143/142 BCE onward, the years were counted according to the Hasmonean rulers.
-According to 1 Maccabees, in that year "the yoke of the Gentiles was lifted from Israel, and the people began to write on their records and their contracts, 'in the first year of Simon, the great high priest, commander and leader of the Jews'."
+This was regarded by the Jews as the beginning of Judea's independence, and from 143/142 BCE onward, the years were counted according to the reigns of Hasmonean rulers.
+According to 1 Maccabees, in that year "the yoke of the Gentiles was lifted from Israel, and the people began to write on their records and their contracts, 'in the first year of Simon, the great High Priest, commander and leader of the Jews'."
 Simon conquered Gazara, expelled its Gentile inhabitants, and settled Jews there.
 He also cultivated diplomatic relations with the Roman Republic and Sparta.

-In 142/1 BCE Simon achieved the principal goal of his predecessors by capturing the Akra in Jerusalem; its inhabitants were expelled.
+In 142-1 BCE Simon achieved the principal goal of his predecessors by capturing the Akra in Jerusalem; its inhabitants were expelled.
 Both 1 Maccabees and Megillat Ta'anit note that the day of its capture was declared a festival.
 The Hellenist party was never mentioned again.
 Josephus reports that Simon ordered the hill on which the Akra stood to be leveled so it would no longer overlook the Temple.
 However, 1 Maccabees states that he fortified the site and settled Jews there.